hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 3. Generate propensity score of initiating 1L therapy before observing valid test results using a logistic regression model as a function of all baseline covariates (Table 2)
+    1. Generate the common support figure, which is a histogram showing the distribution of PSs among study-eligible participants by Wait vs. Do not wait cohort.
+4. Use the PSs generated from step 3 to calculate the stabilized inverse probability weight:
+    1. Wait: $\frac{P(A_0=0)}{1-PS}$
+    2. Do not wait: $\frac{P(A_0=1)}{PS}$
+5. Calculate the baseline characteristics of before and after application of IP weights.
+Differences between cohorts will be calculated using absolute standardized mean differences (ASMD), where an ASMD \> 0.1 indicates a significant difference between groups<sup>9</sup>.
+Populate Table 2 for patient characteristics by pooling all 10 imputed datasets .
+Generate Figure 3 (panel A) for each weighting scheme in step 4 to graphically depict the pre- and post-weighting ASMD for each characteristic.
+6. Time-varying weights: